billforward/changelog/api/README.md

 ### 1.2015.075

--   Improved report in BillForward UI for Stripe ACH
+-   Improved receipts for Stripe ACH

 >   Released to sandbox (2015/03/12 13:00 +12:00)